codio/site/source/docs/dashboard/student/password.html.md

 1. About halfway down the **Account** page is the **Change Password** area.
 The student should enter their new password, and then click **Update password**.
 <img alt="authtoken" src="/img/docs/what_students_do/forgotpassword/change.png" class="simple"/>

+1. This will then send an email to your registered email addresss containing a link for you to click.
+Clicking on this link will then send you another email containing the new password you can then use to login.